 Hiking from the improvised TH to Saddle #1 and to Saddle #2 is full sun exposure with various Sonoran Desert vegetation.
 Long pants, long sleeve shirt, gloves, and sturdy hiking boots are recommended.

-Trekking poles are also helpful navigating the 40% up/down grade before reaching Saddle #1 and also helpful navigating the sometimes steep traverse off trail along the backside of Byous Butte from Saddle #2 to Saddle #3.
+Trekking poles are also helpful in navigating the 40% up/down grade before reaching Saddle #1 and help to navigate the sometimes steep traverse off-trail along the backside of Byous Butte from Saddle #2 to Saddle #3.

 Hike & Camping

-This hike will fool you appearing short in total distance at ~2 miles roundtrip, but it takes a while to complete with view stops, navigating, lunch, to reach Saddle #3 West-High Viewpoint (at 3500 ft) and then return back to Park/TH Start.
+This hike will fool you, appearing short in the total distance at ~2 miles roundtrip, but it takes a while to complete with view stops, navigating, lunch, to reach Saddle #3 West-High Viewpoint (at 3500 ft) and then return to Park/TH Start.

 For Hike and Camping details, this author recommends viewing his well captioned 2018-01-17 Photoset with A/R tag notes which details this entire hike.

-The four (4) recommended destinations described in this guide for Byous Butte represents only a small section of off trail exploring that is possible in this immediate, rugged area.
-One can plan very scenic, interesting, and remote off trail route exploring within the vast Hewitt Ridge area by simply making a Right Turn (instead of a Left Turn) at Saddle #1...
+The four (4) recommended destinations described in this guide for Byous Butte represents only a small section of off-trail exploring that is possible in this immediate, rugged area.
+One can plan a very scenic, engaging, and remote off-trail route exploring within the vast Hewitt Ridge area by merely making a Right Turn (instead of a Left Turn) at Saddle #1...
 Enjoy!